 Pesticides and Poisons

-We are receiving an increasing number of inquiries from people concerned about various toxic hazards their dogs may encounter when out exploring, including pesticides.
+We are receiving an increasing number of inquiries from people concerned about various toxic hazards their dogs may encounter when out exploring - whether in their own yard or otherwise, including pesticides, poisons, and poisonous plants or animals.

-The simple answer is that the Field Guard cannot protect dogs from pesticides or pesticide exposure.
+The simple answer is that the Field Guard cannot protect dogs from pesticides, toxic substances, animals that secrete toxic substances (e.g., toads), poisonous plants (e.g., mushrooms) or exposure to any of these.

-But the Field Guard should never be viewed as a tool for preventing pesticide exposure from occurring.
+As such, the Field Guard should never be viewed as a tool for preventing pesticide or poison exposure from occurring.

-The wearing of a Field Guard will also not protect a dog once they have gotten too close to a pesticide, or especially, come into contact through the mesh material of the field guard.
+The wearing of a Field Guard will also not protect a dog once they have gotten too close to a pesticide or poison, or especially, come into contact through the mesh material of the field guard.

 These warnings are being issued with your dog’s safety very much in mind, and because we know just how devastating it can be for people when any sort of harm befalls their dog.
 We wish to be really clear that pesticide exposure prevention is NOT: